-n 1969 two spacecraft lifted from earth in a head-to-head sprint for the moon.
+earth in a head-to-head sprint for the moon.
 The Luna 15 rose from the Baikonur Cosmodrome in Russia, the Apollo 11 from Cape Kennedy in the United States.
 Their missions were identical: make a soft landing on the moon, plant the national flag, retrieve lunar rock and soil samples, and return cargo and crew safely to earth.

 The Luna 15 crashed into the moon.

-The Apollo 11 accomplished all objectives.
-The difference between failure and success in the space race turned out to be the difference in the guidance systems employed.
+n 1969 two spacecraft lifted from ure and success in the space race turned out to be the difference in the guidance systems employed.

 The Luna 15 was an unmanned space probe, loaded with on-board computers and robotics.
 The Apollo 11 consisted of three modules.
 The command module housed a threeman crew.
 The service module contained the power systems.
 The third was the lunar excursion module, named Eagle.
-The Eagle was denauts from the command and service from the Eagle to the lunar surface.
+The Eagle was de-The Apollo 11 accomplished all ob- signed to ferry two of the three astromodule to and from the lunar surface.

-module to and from the lunar surface.
 Both the descent to and ascent from the moon's surface were made with the aid of a sophisticated guidance and navigation system.

 The heart of this system was an onboard computer.
 It analyzed input from the altimeter.
 The Eagle's altimeter bounced radio signals off the moon, and the computer read the echoes.
-By measuring the time intervals between the echoes, the comsigned to ferry two of the three astro- puter could determine the distance By examining the shapes of those with boulders 8-10 feet in diameter. echoes, the computer could determine the type of landscape on which the Eagle was about to land.
+By measuring the time intervals between the echoes, the computer could determine the distance jectives.
+The difference between fail- nauts from the command and service from the Eagle to the lunar surface.

+By examining the shapes of those echoes, the computer could determine the type of landscape on which the Eagle was about to land.